andreaharit/immo-eliza-airflow/README.md

 And now we are scheduling a webscrapping and machine learning pipeline via **Airflow** to run daily.

+Inside the ```ml>0-Resources``` folder we keep the backup of:
-The new scraped data is stored raw and dated for backup, as well as the acummulated cleaned data so far.
-Those are all inside the ```ml>0-Resources``` folder.
-Also a historical log of the model metrics and data for each run of the DAG.
+- The new scraped data (scrapped links and house information) that are stored raw and dated for backup as CSV files.
+- A CSV with the cleanned and acummulated data so far.
+- All generated models, dated.
+- A json file with all the trained models so far and their metrics, dated.

 Finally, we use a containarized Streamlit to display the price prediction based on the latest trained model.